LeChatP/RootAsRole/tests/README.md

   * test if match when no command is specified to a user in configuration
   * test if match when no command is specified to a group in configuration
 * **TO-DO: Tests for User And Group**

+### TO-DO: test every argument of sr

+### TO-DO: test for sr in special cases (like sr command in sr command with different capabilities...)

+### TO-DO: test for sr with commands uses expected capabilities

 ## Contributing